 We’ll start with some onions and celery and then add a large piece of green vegetables.
 A coarse-cut dish is not necessarily super fine.
 We use a little more than half of the Chinese cabbage, which may look like a ton of cabbage when put in it.

 But it’s well cooked.
 You can add your favorite vegetables, just cut them into sections.
 It depends on your habits.
 After all, we make chow mein at home.
 Of course, we need to add our favorite vegetables.

 If you look at the picture of chow mein, you can see the ratio of cabbage in the chow mein.
 As for this, a proportion is usually the whole vegetables we use, and the balance of 1/3 is the best.

 At least, when it’s finished, I can’t see that it has most vegetables.
 So we’re going to cook these vegetables for a few minutes until they’re well.

 Traditionally, these dishes don’t cook that long, but we cook them for a few minutes before adding noodles.
 Noodles remember that they’ve been cooked, boiled, drained, washed, and now they’re sitting on the side waiting to add our vegetables.

-We're going to put the noodles in, separate them, stir fry them into the vegetables, and mix everything thoroughly.
+We will put the noodles in, separate them, stir fry them into the vegetables, and mix everything thoroughly.

 Sauce And Seasoning To Chow Mein

 I used to add black sesame seeds.
-Chinese food is not only about the taste of the food, but also about the style and color.
+Chinese food is not only about the taste of the food but also about the style and color.

 Written In The Last